 Bristol Elder Services, Inc.

-This is our A.S.A.P., which provides home care services to lower-income persons 60+, who need assistance to stay in their homes.
+Our local A.S.A.P.
+(Aging Services Access Point), provides a comprehensive system of in-home health and support services which enable consumers to remain in their homes or return home after a hospital or rehab stay.
 Services include: case management, homemaker, home health aides, companions, crisis intervention, etc. Our C.O.A. will refer you, or you can call BES directly at (508) 675-2101.

 Aerobics, Billiards, Bingo, Balance & Bones Exercise Class, Men's Exercise Class, Knitting, Poetry Writing, Quilting, The 2nd Half Book Club, Bridge, Mahjong, T’ai Chi, Watercolor, and Yoga, are a few of the activities held at the Senior Center.
 Click here to visit the Evergreen Newsletter page to see the current schedule, or call (508) 636-1026 for information.